1993 Sugar Bowl: Game summary

 Torretta threw three interceptions after only throwing four in the entire season.
 It drew parallels to Vinny Testaverde's five-interception performance in the 1987 Fiesta Bowl.
 Following the poor performance, some reporters began to question whether Torretta deserved the Heisman.

-The Crimson Tide's victory meant not only their 12th national championship but the first since legendary coach Paul "Bear" Bryant died in 1983 less than five weeks after coaching his last game.
+The Crimson Tide's victory meant not only their 12th national championship but also the first since legendary coach Paul "Bear" Bryant died in 1983 less than five weeks after coaching his last game.
 Alabama's coach Gene Stallings was one of the Junction Boys, the group of Texas A&M players who endured Bryant's punishing 1954 summer camp.
+It would be the school's last national football championship until Nick Saban's first as Alabama head coach in 2009.